j0code/httproxy/README.md

 a host is the part of the url that the user entered in their browser without url scheme and path (e.g. example.com)

-  `dest`: the destination.
+  `hosts.host.dest`: the destination.
 This should be a webserver, either local or on the web

-  `secure`: determines whether to use https or not (e.g. when using apache, you might want to set it to secure since it will try to upgrade)
+  `hosts.host.secure`: determines whether to use https or not (e.g. when using apache, you might want to set it to secure since it will try to upgrade)
   Note: currently broken

-  `as`: Optional.
+  `hosts.host.as`: Optional.
 If given, it will replace the host with this string in origin/referer headers (useful if a webserver blocks requests from other origins)
   Example: example.com (it might block localhost requests)

   ### certbot support